Skip to Content

 Walk-ins accepted?
 Yes

-The mental health service at the Madison VA Hospital provides consultation, evaluation, and treatment for a variety of issues that can impact emotional well-being.
+The mental health service at the Madison VA Hospital & Clinics provides consultation, evaluation, and treatment for a variety of issues that can impact emotional well-being.

 We conduct research and training to ensure state-of-the-art treatment.
-Available at all sites by video.
+Services are available at all locations by video.

 Services Offered